Steeping the perfect read...

 Flavor notes are developed in a controlled cupping environment.
 The coffee sits at room temperature, is sampled with a spoon, and is evaluated by multiple trained tasters working through a systematic process.
 What they collectively identify across that session becomes the vocabulary on the bag.

-Calibration develops over time.
-The more coffees you try within the same note cluster, the more precisely you'll recognize those compounds in the cup.
-The goal is not to taste every specific note on the bag — it is to develop a reliable sense of what each family delivers.
+The palate calibrates over time.
+The more coffees you try within the same note cluster, the more reliably you'll recognize those compounds in the cup.
+The goal isn't to taste every specific note on the bag — it's to develop a working sense of what each family delivers.

 Not tasting the specific notes listed on a bag is normal.
 Roasters cup in controlled conditions and report what they find across multiple tasters at room temperature.
 Home brewing produces a focused extraction that surfaces one or two dominant notes.
 If a coffee reads as sweet and chocolatey, and the bag listed dark chocolate and toffee, that's a successful calibration — even if the hazelnut they mentioned didn't register.